USF-HII/usf-hii.github.io/pages/hii-hpc.md

 ### Availability

-*The HII-HPC Cluster schedules maintenance windows each Thursday from 10:00 p.m.
-Eastern until Friday 2:00 a.m.
-The window is utilized to perform pending upgrades and proactive maintenance.
+The HII-HPC Cluster schedules 2 maintenance windows on the same day each week:

-Although job-impacting changes are uncommon, if you are running jobs during this time frame please verify job status after the window in the rare event re-submission is necessary.*
+- Change Window A: Head Nodes: Each Thursday @ 10:00 AM EDT until 11:00 AM EDT
+- Change Window B: Head Nodes/Compute Nodes: Each Thursday @ 10:00 PM EDT until 06:00 AM EDT

+The Change Window A is for updates to the Head Nodes (e.g. `hii.rc.usf.edu`) but currently running jobs will not be affected.

+The Change Window B is for updates to Head Nodes and the Compute Nodes.

+**Note:** *Although Change Window B events are less common, please verify your job status after Change Window B if you are running jobs utilizing Compute Nodes and re-submit as necessary.*

 ### News